La Luna Sangre: Act One

 Malia, a 21-year-old woman when Supremo locates their camp and massacres everyone.
 Supremo and his vampires replace LLU's business and political influence and assimilate into mainstream society in the metropolis.
 In the 14 years since the massacre, the peaceful cooperation of the three species established by the LLU organization is gone, werewolves are hiding and humans are in peril once again.
-Many LLU leaders flee the country.
+Many LLU leaders fled the country.
 A few remnants find each other in Manila, where Malia meets Tristan (Daniel Padilla), a young man seeking to avenge his father's death by vampires.
 Tristan joins a secret youth vigilante group called Moonchasers, who track and kill vampires and protect Supremo's targeted victims.
 Jethro Kabigting (Dino Imperial), the seer, predicts the young couple are fated to be enemies.
 They grow closer, nonetheless, and Tristan discovers she is not human.
 They fall in love.

 Destroying the Supremo is Malia's entire life's work.
 Expected by everyone to fulfill the prophecy when she matures, she encounters defeat and disappointments time and again when her powers do not manifest.
 Undaunted, she persists, is killed and resurrects, and moves forward to fulfill the prophecy as the savior of the three species.

 Four characters precipitate Malia's evolution from mortal to supernatural:

 There is Supremo, a lonely boy raised by an evil vampire who confers on him the enchantment of the cursed ink.
 Sandrino grows into an adult consumed with anger, but he weakens when he comes face-to-face with his brother.
 His desire to experience a real family gets his heart beating again.
 At the enchanted forest scene, Jacintha chooses not to kill Sandrino, pointing to the cursed ink as the real evil, foreshadowing her true mission.

 There is Jacintha Magsaysay, a dead ringer for Lia, the precursor of Malia, whose mission is to facilitate the path for Malia to defeat the Cursed Ink.
 Jacintha is the political strategist who Gilbert Imperial hires to run his presidential campaign, a vampire and Hybrid secretly working with Samantha to undermine Supremo while they wait for Malia's full powers to emerge.